National Water Reform

 Submissions were due by 19 October 2017.

-The final report was handed to the Australian Government on 19 December 2017.
+The final report was handed to the Australian Government on 19 December 2017 and publicly released on 31 May 2018.

-The inquiry will assess progress in achieving the objectives and outcomes of the National Water Initiative (NWI) and the need for any future reform.
+The inquiry assessed progress in achieving the objectives and outcomes of the National Water Initiative (NWI) and the need for any future reform.

 - Intergovernmental Agreement on a National Water Initiative 2004 (PDF - 264 kB)